 My Top 10 Things to do in Manchester on a Budget

-- Manchester Cathedral – For one of my university modules, I used to meet my lecturer at the Cathedral.
+– For one of my university modules, I used to meet my lecturer at the Cathedral.
 It is a stunning example of a Grade 1 listed Anglican Cathedral.
-Visit http://www.manchestercathedral.org/a-good-day-out for more information.
+Visit https://www.manchestercathedral.org/a-good-day-out for more information.

-- The Manchester Museum – The Manchester Museum is located on Oxford Road next to the main University building.
+The Manchester Museum is located on Oxford Road next to the main University building.
 Manchester Museum is FREE entry and home to over 60 mummies and a collection of dinosaur bones!
-The Museum also has a live collection in the Vivarium, where you can meet frogs and other amphibians/reptiles, so it’s great if you are travelling with kids.
+The Museum also has a live collection in the Vivarium, where you can meet frogs and other amphibians/reptiles, so it’s great if you are traveling with kids.
 You will need to get a bus for 10 minutes down Oxford walk, or if you are prepared to walk, it will take about half an hour.

-- The Museum of Science and Industry – The Manchester Museum of Science and Industry is another FREE museum in Manchester and offers many interactive collections.
+The Manchester Museum of Science and Industry is another FREE museum in Manchester and offers many interactive collections.
 They also have free exhibitions and events – they recently had an ‘adult ball pool!’
-Find out how to get there here: http://msimanchester.org.uk/visit

-- Manchester Art Gallery – Another FREE delight of Manchester is the Art Gallery.
-It is easy to find (Mosley Street) and houses fine art, craft and design collections.
-Regular exhibitions come to the gallery, and until January 2016, you can see ‘House Proud’ House Proud, an exhibition of glass, metalwork and furniture inspired by the Gallery’s Industrial Art Collection.
+Another FREE delight in Manchester is the Art Gallery.
+It is easy to find (Mosley Street) and houses fine art, craft, and design collections.
+Regular exhibitions come to the gallery, and until January 2016, you can see ‘House Proud’ House Proud, an exhibition of glass, metalwork, and furniture inspired by the Gallery’s Industrial Art Collection.

-- Manchester Central Library – Manchester Central Library on St. Peter’s Square is a example of 1930’s rotunda design based loosely on the Pantheon in Rome.
-Another freebie, so do go inside and in particular, explore the ground floor if you have time.
+Manchester Central Library on St. Peter’s Square is an example of 1930’s rotunda design based loosely on the Pantheon in Rome.
+Another freebie so does go inside and in particular, explore the ground floor if you have time.

 Alternative Destinations in Manchester